Early communication does not start with words.

-Tiny Talkers and Little Soundlings were designed to grow together, creating a bridge between early sound exploration and confident communication.
+The Little Soundlings + Tiny Talkers Bundle was intentionally designed to grow together, creating a gentle bridge between early sound exploration and confident communication.

-Tiny Talkers introduces children aged 2 to 5 to playful sound-making through rhythm, rhyme, and delightful characters like Tapping Turtle, Brave Birdy, and Sleepy Sloth.
+Tiny Talkers introduces children aged 2 to 5 to playful sound making through rhythm, rhyme and engaging characters like Tapping Turtle, Brave Birdy and Sleepy Sloth.
+It invites children to listen, join in and explore sounds in a pressure-free, joyful way.

-⭐ 5+ pages of activity ideas to bring sound play into your daily moments of play
+⭐ 5+ pages of activity ideas to bring sound play into daily routines

 ✅